kizito9898/IT-Documentation/Microsoft365/Exchange-Administration.md

 ✅ **Delegate access isn’t working?**
 - If the user can't send emails as the owner, ensure **Send As** permission is set.
 - If emails appear as "on behalf of" instead of directly from the sender, check **Send As vs. Send on Behalf** permissions.
-- Allow time for changes to sync across Microsoft 365 (can take up to **1 hour** according to microsft).
+- Allow time for changes to sync across Microsoft 365 (can take up to **1 hour** according to Microsoft).

 ---